pballent/hia-covid/index.md

 - There are omitted variables in this analysis, such as the rate of true disease prevalence, the rate of hospitalization, different rates of reporting cases and deaths, and many others
 - 100 reported cases seem to predict roughly .5 - 1.5 deaths from COVID reported 14-21 days later, and this seems pretty stable over time since approximately June 1, 2020.
 - Many models of deaths (either new deaths or total death toll from COVID-19 show an increase in adjusted R squared up until the early Fall of 2020, and then falls in adjusted R squared later.
 This may be due to a more widespread disease toll that is affecting nearly all US counties more “equally” than before (at the county level)

+## SPECIFIC FINDINGS
+1. The "best" one-level OLS linear regression model of the mortality toll of COVID-19 that relied on county-level characteristics was `Deaths_PER_100K ~ PCT_Black_ACS + Poverty_PCT_2018 + C(StateCD)` For the entire period 2020-06-01 to 2020-12-01, this model achieved an adjusted R squared of 0.26.
+Since the variables for county percentage of Black population and percentage in poverty were pretty highly correlated due to racial injustice and inequality in America, a two-level model would be a good next step.

+2. What is the “best model” to predict “lagged” COVID-19 deaths, or the rate of COVID-19 deaths per 100K people in a county population?
+What is the relationship between reported cases and “lagged” COVID-19 deaths?

+3. Is there any evidence in Google Mobility data at the county level that increased time spent at home may be related to reported deaths from COVID-19 per capita at the county level?